 Climate change has been a significant issue in the 21st century, and people and governments try to find new ways to preserve our ecosystem.
-That is why authorities are starting to invest more into green buildings.
+Gladly, authorities are starting to invest more in green buildings.

 Green buildings are eco-friendly and contain non-toxic materials obtained from natural and renewable sources handled sustainably.

-To help you understand problems related to climate change and how green buildings can help, we’ve put together some of the most interesting green building statistics, so stay tuned.
+To help you understand problems related to climate change and how green buildings can help, we’ve put together some of the most interesting green building statistics

 - The US green building market is expected to reach $103.08 million by 2023.